 2) Ensure that the Contact getting tracked is in the Campaign.
 The easy way to test this is to review the timeline of the Contact for the page hit / being added to the Campaign.

 3) Campaigns are executed sequentially and will not repeat per Contact.
 If the Contact has already visited the Page while part of the Campaign and triggered the Visits a Page decision, then the Contact's subsequent visits will not re-trigger the actions associated with the decision.

-4) Ensure that the URL in the campaign action either matches exactly the URL visited or use a wildcard (note that a URL can include the schema, host/domain, path, query parameters, and/or fragment).
+4) Ensure that the URL in the Campaign action either matches exactly the URL visited, or use a wildcard.
+A URL can include the schema, host/domain, path, query parameters, and/or fragment).
 For example, if you have a URL of

-http://example.com and the page hit registers as
+https://example.com and the page hit registers as

-Another example is if you want to associate different page hits with specific campaigns.
-Let's say you have Campaign A and Campaign B. You want to use the same base URL and path for both campaigns but differentiate with a query parameter.
+Another example is if you want to associate different page hits with specific Campaigns.
+Let's say you have Campaign A and Campaign B. You want to use the same base URL and path for both Campaigns but differentiate with a query parameter.
 For Campaign A, you can define a Visits a Page decision with

-http://example.com/my-page?utm_campaign=A* and for Campaign B,
+https://example.com/my-page?utm_campaign=A* and for Campaign B,

 https://example.com/my-page?utm_campaign=B*.
 A Contact will only trigger the specific Campaign desired.
 If the goal is to trigger both Campaigns regardless of the query parameters, use